 You can see government-funded relationship counsellors at organisations like Relationships Australia, LifeWorks and Family Relationships Online.
 Your GP can also refer your child to a psychologist or relationship counsellor.

 If you or your child needs to talk to someone urgently, phone Lifeline on 131 114.

-If your child needs to talk to someone other than you, he could try a confidential telephone counselling service for young people like Kids Helpline (1800 551 800) or visit the Kids Helpline website.
+If your child needs to talk to someone other than you, he could call a confidential telephone counselling service for young people like Kids Helpline (1800 551 800) or go to Kids Helpline.